cmu-delphi/covidcast-indicators/nssp/DETAILS.md

 # NSSP data

-We import the NSSP Emergency Department Visit data, including percentage and smoothed percentage data, from the CDC website.
-The data is available in county level, state level and national level.
+We import the NSSP Emergency Department Visit data, including percentage and smoothed percentage of ER visits attributable to a given pathogen, from the CDC website.
+The data is provided at the county level, state level and national level; we do a population-weighted mean to aggregate from county data up to the HRR and MSA levels.

 ## Geographical Levels
 * `state`: reported using two-letter postal code